MohammedAlkhrashi/TSP-USING-MST-Christofides/README.md

 -----------
 Python 3 needs to be installed.

-to download required packes use:
+to download required packages use:
 ```
 pip install -r requirements.txt
 ```